imrhlrvndrn/sd2/readme.md

-# Managed Databases w/ Sequelize ORM

-Here’s a sample `README.md` for your repository:

 # Express Server with Sequelize & Supabase Starter Template

 This repository provides a starter template for building an Express server that connects to a Supabase database using Sequelize ORM.
 This template is designed to help students get started quickly with building and extending the server by providing a pre-configured setup, including migrations, seeders, and an empty user model.